 - Homemade poultry seasoning – adding ½ teaspoon of this also makes a great difference.

 - Egg wash – one egg beaten with one teaspoon of water is all you need to brush the crust to produce a shiny, golden, and perfect-looking crust.

 How To Make Easy Chicken Pot Pie?

-- Preheat the oven to 350F and steam the veggies inside the bag for 5 minutes (be sure the bag says steamable).
-Take them out of the oven and let them rest for a couple of minutes.
+- Preheat the oven to 350F.
+Steam the veggies in the mircrowave and inside the bag for 5 minutes (be sure the bag says steamable).
+Take them out of the microwave and let them rest for a couple of minutes.

 - Combine the veggies, cooked diced chicken breast, condensed cream of chicken soup, milk, and poultry seasoning using a medium-sized bowl.
 Using a rubber spatula, mix all ingredients until well combined.

 - Take the pie crusts out of the fridge and unroll one of them on top of a 9-inch pie dish.
-Make sure to press the dough to the sides of the dish, so it perfectly adheres.
+Make sure to press the dough to the sides of the dish, so it adheres to it.
 Scoop the filling into the prepared pie dish and distribute it evenly.